sveco/cfeed/README.md

 ***UI.Strings***

 Formatting for various UI elements.
 Formatting string must start by % followed by specific identifier, dependant on type of element displayed.
-To define "column width use following format:
+To define column width use following format:
-%i:3r is replaced by Index, right aligned and padded to 3 characters width.
+"%i:3r" is replaced by Index, right aligned and padded to 3 characters width.
+To align string left, use "l", e.g. "%i:3l".

 Following tables defines identifiers for each UI.String element